 Why glucose clamps – and how?

-The pharmacokinetic/pharmacodynamic (PK/PD) profiles of novel insulin formulations are commonly assessed by means of either automated or manual glucose clamps (watch the free webinar to learn more).
+The pharmacokinetic/pharmacodynamic (PK/PD) profiles of novel insulin formulations are commonly assessed by means of either automated or manual glucose clamps (watch the free online seminar to learn more).
 The metabolic effect of the investigated insulin is characterized by the glucose infusion rate (GIR) needed to keep blood glucose (BG) at a predefined target BG concentration during a hyperinsulinemic euglycemic clamp.
 In automated clamps BG is measured continuously and GIR is adjusted every minute – GIR adaptations in manual clamps, in contrast, “only” occur every 3-10 minutes.
 Because of the higher sampling rate the automated glucose clamp technique should have a better control quality compared to manual clamps.
 In addition, there is no room for bias caused by the clamper, which is theoretically possible with manual clamps due to GIR adjustments in anticipation of a certain PD effect .

 Clamp.Art – a new dimension in automated glucose clamps

 The new ClampArt device for automated glucose clamping, developed by Profil, Neuss, Germany, consists of two parts (see figure below): The central unit on the right side contains a computer with the ClampArt software including the algorithm which calculates the GIR needed to keep the blood glucose values at a predefined level.
 Furthermore the central unit includes all equipment for glucose measurements, i.e. the sensor unit and the pumps for blood sampling.
 The central unit is based on a mobile cart with a touchscreen monitor on top which serves as the user interface.